LoomaDesign

 Shopify AI storefront workflow showing store builder, block generation, Sidekick guidance, and modular content creation

-Shopify's direction is not only faster text generation.
-It is modular storefront creation with AI closer to the page-building layer.
+Shopify's direction goes beyond faster text generation.
+AI is moving closer to the page-building layer.

 What happened